elunna/hackem/hackem_changelog.md

 #### Dexterity:

-- Can directly affect the player's AC, for better or worse.
+- Dexterity can directly affect the player's AC, for better or worse.
   - being encumbered, or wearing any kind of heavy metallic body armor (read: not mithril) or other rigid material (bone, stone, wood) will negate any favorable armor class bonuses from Dexterity.

 #### Amnesia/Forgetting: